You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 The project will reconstruct the bridge structures at Stassney Lane and William Cannon Drive, as well as the frontage road bridge over Williamson Creek.
 New U-turn bridges will be added in both directions at Stassney Lane and William Cannon Drive, and the I-35 mainlanes will be widened to incorporate shoulders and extended entrance/exit lanes to allow for better merging.
 Bicycle and pedestrian enhancements are also being made, and new safety lighting is being installed.
 Click here to view the I-35 from Stassney Lane to William Cannon Drive Smart Work Zone Cameras.

 The William Cannon project will improve mobility and safety on more than three miles of I-35 mainlanes and frontage roads.
 This project will also address lane merging/weaving on both north and southbound mainlanes and intersection operations at Stassney Lane and William Cannon Drive will be improved.
-Construction is anticipated to be completed in winter 2019/2020.
+Construction is anticipated to be completed in mid-2021.

 This project’s construction cost is $79 million.
 Construction was funded by voter-approved Proposition 1 funds.
 Proposition 1, which dedicates a portion of oil and gas tax revenue to the state highway fund, was approved in November 2014 by Texas voters.
 The William Cannon project will not add toll lanes to I-35.
 Want to learn more about proposition 1?
 Look here: http://ftp.dot. state.tx.us/pub/txdot-info/ sla/transportation-funding/ proposition-faq.pdf